Managing project files¶

 Uploading files¶

-divbase-cli files upload path/to/file1.txt path/to/another/file2.csv
+divbase-cli files upload "*.vcf.gz"

-divbase-cli files upload --upload-dir /path/to/my_data_dir
+divbase-cli files upload "/path/to/data/*"

 divbase-cli files upload --file-list files_to_upload.txt